navig-me/telert/README.md

 | `TELERT_LONG`            | Default threshold (seconds) for `hook`      |
 | `TELERT_SILENT=1`        | Capture and include command output in notification, but don't display in real-time |

 Using environment variables is especially useful in CI/CD pipelines or containerized environments where you don't want to create a config file.
-When multiple provider environment variables are set, telert will try them in this order: Telegram, Teams, Slack, Audio, Desktop.
+When multiple provider environment variables are set, telert will try them in this order: Telegram, Teams, Slack, Pushover, Audio, Desktop.

 ---